Moonstruck Drive-In will host Urban Harvest's Sunday Supper on November 8, dinner and a movie like never before. (Photo courtesy of Midway)

 Underbelly Hospitality culinary director Nick Fine joins Chris Shepherd in UB's contribution to Urban Harvest's Sunday Supper.
 (Photo by Daniel Ortiz)

-Urban Harvest’s annual Sunday Supper is bowing to COVID-19 precautions and taking its chef-driven fundraiser to the movies — Moonstruck Drive-In in the city’s East End.
+Urban Harvest’s annual Sunday Supper is bowing to COVID-19 precautions and taking its chef-driven fundraiser to the movies — Moonstruck Drive-In at East River in the city’s East End.
 In addition to savoring a multi-course dinner prepared by a handful of Houston’s top toques, participants will view The Biggest Little Farm, a film so engaging that even if you’ve already seen it, you’ll enjoy seeing it again.

 It’s a novel idea that follows last year’s Sunday Supper, which was held in the dining hall at St. John’s School.
 This year on November 8, gates will open at the Moonstruck Drive-In at 5 pm allowing guests time to pick up their four-course suppers and find a parking spot before the screening begins at 6:30.